 What Is Hadoop?

-Hadoop is an open-source software framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
-Hadoop is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
+Hadoop is an open-source software framework that provides for processing of large data sets across clusters of computers using simple programming models.
+Hadoop is designed to scale up from single servers to thousands of machines.

 Hadoop grew out of an open-source search engine called Nutch, developed by Doug Cutting and Mike Cafarella.
 Back in the early days of the Internet, the pair wanted to invent a way to return web search results faster by distributing data and calculations across different computers so multiple tasks could be executed at the same time.